1 position currently open

 - Work with teachers to implement child assessment systems reliably, including understanding child outcomes data and using them to plan and individualize.

-The Center Director as Educational Lead is primarily responsible for achieving the following outcomes for the Head Start/Early Start program:
+The Center Director as Educational Leader is primarily responsible for achieving the following outcomes for the Head Start/Early Start program:

-- Serve as education lead for the center, overseeing the implementation of all aspects of education services and providing teachers with supervision, training, coaching, and monitoring.
+Serve as education lead for the center, overseeing implementation of all aspects of education services and providing teachers with supervision, training, coaching and monitoring.

 - Support the effective implementation of the education content area, implementing all relevant policies and procedures.

-- Use the Center Director Success Rubric (CDEL-SR) to self-assess and set goals for continual growth as a Center Director.
+- Use the Center Director Success Rubric (CDEL-SR) to self-assess and set goals for continual growth as an Center Director.

 - Model strong, positive relationships with families.